Learn To Use Alligator Indicator In Your Trading

 How Does The Alligator Indicator Work?

-The settings of the 3 line of the Alligator Indicator are as follows:
+The default settings of the 3 lines of the Alligator Indicator are as follows:

-Using a Forex example, this is a daily chart of the GBPUSD leading into December 2021.
+Using a Forex example, this is a daily price chart of the GBPUSD leading into December 2021.

 ALLIGATOR INDICATOR